 .className

-is a class selector used for applying styles.
+is a CSS class selector used for applying styles.

 The Type and Date Range selectors follow the same structure as the Region dropdown.
 Feel free to review them on your own.